-Most families want a quiet comfortable and homelike setting to have their babies in.
-Our private birthing area is comfortable like home but provides the safety only a hospital can offer.
-When you are about to embark on one of the most important moments of your life and you’re planning to experience this moment at Gunnison Valley Hospital, our staff is on hand to guide you and answer all your questions - before, during and after your birth.
+The Gunnison Valley Hospital private birthing area is comfortable like home but provides the safety only a hospital can offer.
+Our staff is on hand to guide you and answer all your questions - before, during and after your birth.
 We want to make your birth as comfortable and joyous as possible.

 Gunnison Valley Hospital offers a personal touch as well as state-of-art technology for birthing.
-Many resources are available, Mom and Baby Classes, Prepared Childbirth Classes, Pre and Post Natal Fitness Programs, Video Resource Library, Breast Feeding Support and Counseling, Sibling Information, Infant and Car Seat Safety, CPR and Home Care Visits.
+Many resources are available, including Parent Education Classes, Mom and Baby Classes, a Video Resource Library, Breast Feeding Support and Counseling, Sibling Information, Infant and Car Seat Safety, and CPR.

 (Featured Picture: Gunnison County's 2012 New Years Baby, Isabel Grace Swan, her parents Letitia & Michael Swan of Crested Butte and her new big sister Anna.)

 CHILDBIRTH AND NEW PARENT CLASSES: The GVH Family Birth Center is pleased to host Childbirth and New Parenting classes.
 A one-day Childbirth Class helps couples prepare for pregnancy and birth, and a one-day New Parent Class covers what to expect after birth.

 Both classes are held at Gunnison Valley Hospital.
 The Childbirth Class runs from 9am – 3pm, and the New Parent Class is held from 9am – 2pm.
 The combined cost for both classes is $60 (participants are encouraged to bring a lunch).
 Please email Holly Rickert or call (970) 641-1456, ext.
 786 to register.